 By Phyllis Naegeli

-2 It's the Tuesday following the first Monday in November -- Election Day.
-After months of politics, primaries, and campaigning, it's time to choose.
-Today voters go to polling places to make their selection.
+2 It's the Tuesday following the first Monday in November - Election Day.
+After months of political advertising, primaries, and campaigning, it's time to choose.
+Today voters go to polling places to make their selections.
 It only takes a few minutes to mark a ballot or pull a lever.
 What happens next?
 How does this all work?
 When will we know who wins?

 Paragraphs 4 to 10: